kyma-project/kyma/docs/security/01-01-security.md

 >**NOTE:** You cannot define groups for the static user store.
 Instead, bind the user directly to a role or a cluster role by setting the user as the subject of a RoleBinding or ClusterRoleBinding.

-By default, there are five roles used to manage permissions in every Kyma cluster.
+By default, there are six roles used to manage permissions in every Kyma cluster.
 These roles are:
   - **kyma-essentials**
   - **kyma-view**
+  - **kyma-namespace-admin**
   - **kyma-edit**
   - **kyma-developer**
   - **kyma-admin**